 With Words is now known as "Call of the Page".

-For further information about our 2017 courses please do not hesitate to email Karen and Alan at:
+For information about our 2020 courses please do not hesitate to email Karen and Alan at:

 Please see details below.